WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - this setting exists to prevent you from creating dangerous IAM roles.
 It forces you to look at what's being created

 #### Deletion Policy

+- **THIS ONLY APPLIES WHEN YOU REMOVE A STACK, NOT A RESOURCE!**.
+[Read the damn documentation!](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html#:%7E:text=With%20the%20DeletionPolicy%20attribute%20you%20can%20preserve%2C%20and%20in%20some%20cases%2C%20backup%20a%20resource%20when%20its%20stack%20is%20deleted.).

+  - If you wisth to **preserve the original resource when performing a replacement**, use the **`UpdateReplacePolicy`**.

 - you can use **Snapshot** to **create a snapshot of data for services that support snapshots**